 - Salt and Pepper to taste

-- Remove the burger patties from the fridge and grill to preferred doneness.
-Place a slice of Swiss cheese atop each patty and cook until melted.
+- Remove the burger patties from the fridge and grill to preferred internal temperature.
+Use a bbq grill or stovetop grill pan for best results.

 Approximate nutrition information is provided as a convenience and courtesy only.
 You are encouraged to do your own calculations if precise data is required.

 We take every effort to ensure that the estimated meal cost per serving is accurate.
 We use a meal cost analysis application that estimates the cost of a recipe based on groceries purchased at a Walmart store in my geographical area, northern California.